kwame999/Job_Tracker/README.md

 ## 📐 Architecture

-AI Orchestration & Context Injection UX-Hunt utilizes a "Dynamic Context" architecture to power the AI Coach.
+AI Orchestration & Context Injection JTracker utilizes a "Dynamic Context" architecture to power the AI Coach.
 Rather than a standard chatbot, the system serializes the user’s real-time job application data (stored in Supabase) into a structured knowledge base.
 This context is injected into the Gemini Pro model via custom system instructions, allowing the Coach to provide highly relevant, data-driven advice, such as identifying "Ghosted" trends or generating interview prep specific to companies already on the user's board.

 <img width="1919" height="907" alt="image" src="https://github.com/user-attachments/assets/0c93fa29-ba3c-45e9-afe6-951e8b1f5bb9" /><img width="1912" height="901" alt="image" src="https://github.com/user-attachments/assets/8c180002-e873-4322-a9b6-d3aa1e9ec96a" />